 What is their specialty?

 Each advisor will have their own specialty, and if you are facing specific circumstances, then you’ll likely want to find a financial advisor who is well-versed in your financial circumstances.
+For example if you have pension questions and are also managing director of your own business, you would want an advisor comfortable with handling business clients

 What is their fee structure?